How to spot an OTC hearing aid scam

 1. Is there a way to customize the sound settings beyond volume?

 You should buy a device that has customizable settings, which means you can adjust it based on your unique hearing loss.
-With professionally-fit hearing aids, this is handled for you by a licensed hearing care provider.
+With professionally-fit hearing aids, which are medical devices, this is handled for you by a licensed hearing care provider.
 With OTC, you must set up these settings yourself, using a phone or tablet or some other tool to measure your hearing loss.

 If the device only uses a volume switch and/or there is only vague mention of the adjustment process, it may not be a legitimate hearing aid, but instead a simple hearing amplifier.